-&lt;sup>1 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.
+1 Unfunded Commitment amounts are an approximation due to the inclusion of recallable distributions.

-&lt;sup>2 The Net IRR calculation was performed by Meketa Investment Group.
-Total Program IRR is net of fees, expenses, and carried interest for each partnership and net of Meketa Investment Group fees.
-Partnership fees but gross of Meketa Investment Group fees.
+2 The Net IRR calculation was performed by Meketa Investment Group.
+Total Program IRR is net of fees, expenses, and carried interest for each partnership.
+Partnership and Vintage Year IRRs are net of partnership fees.

-&lt;sup>3 The Inv.
+3 The Inv.
 Multiple calculation was performed by Meketa Investment Group.
 Total Program Inv.
-Multiple is net of fees, expenses, and carried interest for each partnership and net of Meketa Investment Group fees.
+Multiple is net of fees, expenses, and carried interest for each partnership.
 Partnership and Vintage Year Inv.
-Multiples are net of partnership fees but gross of Meketa Investment Group fees.
+Multiples are net of partnership fees.